 Injure others and you injure yourself — help others and you help yourself

 The Chinese government is guilty of mass genocide against the Tibetans and yet only one country; Uruguay, openly stands by Tibet and its people.
 I am not saying all Chinese are bad, just their current government.
-As are the governments of many countries today when they seemly just focus on power, commerce and self-gain without any further thought towards their subjects and all the other inhabitants we share this planet with.
+As are the governments of many countries today when they seemingly just focus on power, commerce and self-gain without any further thought towards their subjects and all the other inhabitants we share this planet with.

 See the end of this page for links to other sites for further information or ways in which you can help the Tibetans.